by Immortalwildcat and Starsky Hutch 76

 “Nah.
-After I tripped over my feet one two many times, the NBI finally realized I was better cut out for mostly desk-jockeying,” Agent Hukoko said.
+After I tripped over my feet one too many times, the NBI finally realized I was better cut out for mostly desk-jockeying,” Agent Hukoko said.
 “You’ve got something bigger this time.
-Helping guard presidential candidate Jay Garrick.”
+Helping guard Presidential Candidate Jay Garrick.”

 “The Flash?!”
 Marty exclaimed.
 “How am I supposed to watch him?”